 An expander is built with a palatal expansion screw whose arms are soldered to wire framework.
 The expander is a way to help widen a narrow upper jaw.

-A fixed retainer consists of a metal wire bonded to the bath of the teeth.
+A fixed retainer consists of a metal wire bonded to the back of the teeth.
 Fixed retainers can stay in place indefinitely, when properly maintained.

-A Forsus appliance appliance is affixed to the teeth.
-Springs mounted to the side force the lower jaw forward when closed, thus restraining the bit and correcting an overbite problem.
+A Forsus appliance is affixed to the teeth.
+Springs mounted to the side force the lower jaw forward when closed, thus restraining the bite and correcting an overbite problem.

 A Hawley retainer is usually prescribed after braces are removed.
 The retainer attaches to the upper and/or lower teeth and holds them in place so that treatment remains permanent.

 A headgear appliance is worn to restrict growth of the upper jaw and improve overbite type issues.
 Usually, it consists of a facebow attached to the teeth and a head or neck strap.

 A Herbst appliance is a fixed appliance with pistons and bands which are cemented to the back teeth.
 The lower jaw is forced forward and molars are realigned to correct overbite problems.